The Greenlight Movement

 The Greenlight Office will provide the following support and service to its members:

-- Surveys and metric upgrades, as developed and localised for the South African and African context.
+- Methodology and metrics, as developed and localised for the South African and African context.

 - Induction training on the Greenlight methodology and metrics.